MaastrichtU-Library/tech-talk/_posts/2024-08-14-installing-iiif-with-omekas.md

 sudo systemctl restart apache2
 ```

-In order to prevent errors like 'CSRF: Value is required and can't be empty' when editing Omeka S items consisting of many
+In order to prevent errors like _'CSRF: Value is required and can't be empty'_ when editing Omeka S items that consist of many
 media files, you need to increase maximum allowed input.

 Edit the file `/etc/php/8.2/fpm/conf.d/99-omeka.ini` and insert the following